You will learn

 Troubleshooting Klaviyo forms

-When using Klaviyo's signup form builder, you may need to follow different troubleshooting steps when your forms aren’t working as expected.
-Below are common issues that can arise when using the signup form builder.
+When using Klaviyo's sign-up form editor, you may need to follow different troubleshooting steps when your forms aren’t working as expected.
+Below are common issues that can arise when using the sign-up form editor.

 Form is not appearing on site